Constraining power of asymptotic safety for scalar fields: Asymptotic safety: conceptual and technical framework

-The predictivity of an asymptotically safe fixed point is encoded in its critical exponents.
-Denoting all dimensionless versions of couplings by $g_i$, and their corresponding beta functions by $\beta_{g_i}$, the critical exponents are defined as \be \theta^{(I)} = -{\rm eig} \left(\frac{\partial \beta_{g_i}}{\partial g_{j}} \right)\Big|_{\vec{g} = \vec{g}_{\ast}}. \ee They govern the linearized flow around the fixed point: Directions in the space of couplings associated to a positive $\theta$ are relevant, i.e., IR repulsive.
+The predictivity of a fixed point is encoded in its critical exponents.
+The critical exponents are defined as \be \theta^{(I)} = -{\rm eig} \left(\frac{\partial \beta_{g_i}}{\partial g_{j}} \right)\Big|_{\vec{g} = \vec{g}_{\ast}}. \ee They govern the linearized flow around the fixed point: Directions in the space of couplings associated to a positive $\theta$ are relevant, i.e., IR repulsive.
 A tiny deviation from the fixed-point value continues to grow towards the IR, i.e., quantum fluctuations associated to such a direction drive the system away from scale symmetry.
 The IR values of the corresponding couplings are not calculable from the fixed-point requirement; a range of IR values is compatible with asymptotic safety in the UV. \\ Directions associated with negative $\theta$ are irrelevant, i.e., IR attractive.
 Deviations from the fixed point decrease under the RG flow to the IR, i.e., quantum fluctuations associated to such a direction drive the system towards scale symmetry.
 Therefore, the IR values of such couplings are calculable from the fixed-point requirement.
 Essentially, for each $\theta<0$ there is a relation between the values of couplings, which also has to hold in the IR for quantum scale symmetry to be realized in the UV.

 Asymptotic safety is typically introduced as an ultraviolet completion for a quantum field theory (QFT), with its main interest being the extension of the regime of validity of the theory up to arbitrarily high energy scales.
 A more pragmatic view on asymptotic safety originates in the concept of ``effective asymptotic safety", discussed in \cite{deAlwis:2019aud,Held:2020kze}, see also \cite{Percacci:2010af}: even if the QFT description of matter-gravity systems breaks down at a transplanckian momentum scale $\Lambda_{\rm UV}> M_{\rm Pl}$, the predictivity of an asymptotically safe fixed point can continue to play a major role in determining the IR physics.
 In this case, the RG flow starts at initial conditions at $\Lambda_{\rm UV}$ that depend on the UV completion.
 From there, it is attracted by the asymptotically safe fixed point along all its (infinitely many) irrelevant directions, and repulsed along the finitely many relevant ones.
 A wide range of suitable initial conditions at $\Lambda_{\rm UV}$ thus results in RG trajectories exhibiting near-scale invariance close to the fixed point over a wide range of scales.
 In the deep IR, they therefore closely resemble ``true" fixed-point trajectories exactly satisfying the relation between couplings associated to negative critical exponents.
 Accordingly, predictions for low-energy physics do not necessarily depend on asserting that asymptotic safety provides a UV completion valid ``to arbitrarily high scales".
 Taking the fixed-point limit, where RG trajectories are required to emanate exactly out of the fixed point, can be considered as a mere mathematical convenience, as it allows to easily make ``sharp" statements about low-energy predictions.
 In a more general setting with effective asymptotic safety, the degree of predictivity a fixed point imposes on IR physics has been quantified in \cite{Held:2020kze}.\\